Joining My Group

 To do meaningful research in theoretical particle physics at the undergraduate level, you must have taken at least a course on Relativity (8.033) and a full year of Quantum Mechanics (8.05/8.06).
 I often work with students who have been exposed to some graduate-level courses at MIT, though there are also research projects available for students with extensive programming experience.

-- MIT MSRP The primary way that I work with summer interns is through the MIT Summer Research Program.
+• MIT MSRP The primary way that I work with summer undergraduate interns from other universities is through the MIT Summer Research Program.

-- Research Inquiry Form If you have External Funding, you can fill out this form to indicate your interest.
+• Research Inquiry Form If you are have or are pursuing an External Funding opportunity, please use this form to indicate your interest.

 High Schoolers